wizdomic/gitauto/CONTRIBUTING.md

 ---

-Thank you for contributing to GitAuto! 💖
+Thank you for contributing to GitAuto! 💖💖💖
-Happy Coding